 Peter J. Buckley and Mark Casson AIB Dissertation Award

-Eligibility: This award is open to members who have successfully defended their dissertation with an international business focus during the 2019 calendar year.
-Applicants for this award must submit a nomination packet via our online submission system by February 1, 2020.
+Eligibility: This award is open to members who have successfully defended their dissertation with an international business focus during the 2023 calendar year.
+Applicants for this award must submit a nomination packet via our online submission system.

 Application: The nomination packet should include: (1) a letter of nomination from the student’s thesis/dissertation supervisor or chair and (2) an abstract, not exceeding 1,250 words (approximately 5 pages at 250 words per page), of the successfully defended thesis or dissertation.
 The abstract should describe the objective of the doctoral research, along with its theoretical foundation, relation to previous research, methodology, findings, limitations, and contributions to the field of International Business.
 The criteria for the award are relevance and contribution to the field of International Business, quality of the theoretical framing and the methodology, and quality of the empirical work (where relevant).